piriya33/CDC_Wordpress/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.10.1 =
+* Fixed slowdown in memcached engine
+* Fixed Purge Cache menu links so they flush current blog in WPMU
+* Fixed error during upgrade, "Call to undefined method W3TC\Util_Content::is_database_error"
+* Updated Redis cache engine to avoid "Function Redis::delete() is deprecated" warning

+= 0.10.0 =
+* Improved Statistics component for pro users
+* Improved support for CloudFront distributions with multiple origins
+* Improved redirects by using safter wp_safe redirect
+* Improved .htaccess usage when pagecache does not require it
+* Improved protection of unexpected values in global variables
+* Added more Amazon S3 regions
+* Added support for memcached binary protocol when available
+* Added caching for webp MIME type
+* Updated S3 bucket creation by settings CORS policy
+* Updated blogmap to allow urls with custom ports
+* Fixed usage of base url with minify
+* Fixed mixing content of sync & async scripts with minify

+* Fixed S3 + CloudFront urls when CNAMEs not used

+= 0.9.7.5 =
+* Updated AWS library
+* Added support of set_sql_mode by dbcluster
+* Improved support for webserver running on non-default port with disk-enhanced
+* Improved menu icons
+* Fixed php warning when remote service cannot be loaded
+* Fixed php warnings on support page

+= 0.9.7.4 =
+* Fixed PHP warning when Redis integration not configured correctly
+* Fixed 404 in multisite caused by subdirectory issue
+* Fixed object cache issue in multisite where object cache was cleared at wrong time
+* Fixed database cluster in WordPress 5.1
+* Fixed warning caused by user agent theme change used
+* Fixed minification in multisite when URLs were set to root-blog based url
+* Fixed undefined w3tc_ga issue
+* Improved purging of current page by using post_id instead of URL
+* Improved cache delivery of /feed URLs
+* Improved security on calls to opcache flush
+* Improved minification of files in environments running on non-default ports

 = 0.9.7.3 =
 * Fixed caching of redirect responses based on empty response body